Nameerrkhan/SolomINT-VPN/README.md

 - Diagnosed a crash loop (missing foreground service permission) that was silently killing and restarting the app process, which looked like "disconnect doesn't work" but was actually the WireGuard library auto-recovering the last tunnel after each crash-restart
 - Fixed a `CLEARTEXT communication not permitted` error by scoping a network security config exception to the backend's specific IP, rather than disabling Android's HTTPS-by-default policy globally
 - Fixed a Kotlin "Redeclaration" build error caused by an example/template file accidentally being treated as real source code because it still had a `.kt` extension
+- Diagnosed and fixed an ANR (App Not Responding) caused by loading the full installed-apps list synchronously on the UI thread for the split tunneling screen — moved the `PackageManager` lookup to a background coroutine with a loading state

 **Backend**
 - Built a minimal device-registration API that generates real WireGuard key pairs via `wg genkey`/`wg pubkey` subprocess calls, tracks IP allocation in SQLite to prevent collisions, and live-registers new peers on a running WireGuard interface without restarting it